Current bachelor students

 - Transcript(s) (grade list(s))(**) of your higher education studies (e.g. university, HBO or Foundation Year programme), if applicable.

-For further details about your type of diploma, click here.
+Click on further details about your type of diploma, for more information regarding selection criteria per diploma.

 (*) If you have not received the automatic message within two days, please contact us via the contact form.
 Please also check your spam/junk folder to make sure that our message has not been filtered out.
 Your online application form and all supporting documents must be submitted no later than 31 January.